alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 time, and running experiments is becoming infeasible.
 I can't make more progress until I find a way to make my experiments run faster, and I don't hit on any solutions that are easy to implement.
-When I lose motivation, I remind myself of why I'm here. *You're here because you like AI.
+When I lose motivation, I remind myself of why I'm here. *You're here because AI is awesome.
 If it was easy to discover something new, it would have been done already.
 So keep going.
 It'll be worth it when it all comes together.*

 These are the thoughts in the back of my head, while I wait in line for free food.
-The demand for Berkeley CS students is so high that companies give free dinner, T-shirts, and stickers at their info sessions.
+The demand for Berkeley CS majors is so high that companies give free dinner, T-shirts, and stickers at their info sessions.
 It's pocket change for them, and every company has to do it to compete.
 Hungry CS majors are totally okay with this.

-I'm waiting with a few other people from the CS honor societies.
+I'm waiting with a few friends from the CS honor societies.
 Some are 100% doing grad school, some are 100% not doing grad school.
 A few are on the fence, like me.